tytydraco/yessleep/out/I_Dont_Want_to_be_Next.md

 That night, I struggled to fall asleep.
 I was used to my privacy, and didn’t know what to do about having someone lying there on the floor.
 I closed my eyes and tried to sleep, but I couldn’t help hearing Cynthia’s muffled sobs beneath the blanket.
 My heart went out to her.
 Whatever she was going through, it must be bad.

 I think I fell asleep around 2am, but I didn’t sleep well.
-I startled away some time in the night, and lay there in fear for a second, hearing the sound of someone else being in the same room as I was, before I remembered that Cynthia was there.
+I startled awake some time in the night, and lay there in fear for a second, hearing the sound of someone else being in the same room as I was, before I remembered that Cynthia was there.

 As I let out a quiet sigh of relief, I heard her mumbling, an urgent, desperate whisper that tore at the silence, soft though it was.